 While the physical symptoms of anxiety can often feel overwhelming, understanding their origins and learning how to manage them empowers you to regain control over your life.

 If you find that anxiety is significantly impacting your enjoyment of everyday activities, it might be time to seek professional help.
 A psychologist can help you unravel the underlying causes of an uneasy feeling in your body and develop a personalised strategy to overcome these symptoms.
-You don’t have to navigate this path alone.
-With the support of your therapist, you can explore therapies like CBT, ACT, Schema Therapy, and MBCT to find a science-backed approach that works best for you.
+You don’t have to navigate this path alone either.
+With the support of your therapist, you can explore therapies like CBT, Acceptance & Commitment Therapy (ACT), Schema Therapy, and MBCT to find a science-backed approach that works best for you.
 Remember, taking the first step towards understanding and managing your anxiety is a move towards a more fulfilling life.
 Reach out to one of our team to start your therapy journey today.